zhangzq71/Arduino-FOC/README.md

   motor.monitor();
 }
 ```
-You can find more details in the [documentation](https://docs.simplefoc.com/).
+You can find more details in the [SimpleFOC documentation](https://docs.simplefoc.com/).

 ## Example projects
 Here are some of the SimpleFOC application examples.